jihuan-tian/jihuan-tian.github.io/_posts/2022-06-05-create-hyperlinks-in-org-mode.markdown

 # Insert a link to other heading in a different Org file

 There are two cases here.
-When the target Org file has been registered in the Org file list `org-agenda-files`, execute the command `helm-org-agenda-files-headings`, which corresponds to the menu item `<tools> <Helm> <Org> <Org headlines in org agenda files>`.
+When the target Org file has been registered in the Org file list `org-agenda-files`, execute the command `helm-org-agenda-files-headings` (this depends on the MELPA package `helm-org`), which corresponds to the menu item `<tools> <Helm> <Org> <Org headlines in org agenda files>`.
 Then input the pattern or navigate through the list.
 Finally, press `F4` to insert the link.
 At present, I bind this function with the shortcut key `Shift+F7`.

 ```emacs-lisp
 (define-key org-mode-map [(shift f7)] 'helm-org-agenda-files-headings)